scalapb/ScalaPB/docs/src/main/tut/customizations.md

   with other things in your project.

 - Setting `lenses` to `false` inhibits generation of lenses (default is `true`).

+- Setting `retain_source_code_info` to true retains information in the descriptor that can be used to retrieve source code information from the descriptor at runtime (such as comments and source code locations).
+This option is turned off by default to conserve source size and memory at runtime.
+When this option is enabled, use the `location` method on various descriptors to access source code information.

 # Package-scoped options